matrix-org/matrix-rich-text-editor/README.md

 Works on Web, Android and iOS using a cross-platform core written in Rust, and platform-specific wrappers.

-## Important Note

-This project is still in an early stage.
+__Important note:__ This project is still in an early stage.
 Minor versions could bring breaking API changes, see [CHANGELOG.md](CHANGELOG.md) for details.
 Bugs and crashes may occur, please report them [here](https://github.com/matrix-org/matrix-rich-text-editor/issues/new).